0x48piraj/wrong8007/README.md

 #### NIST Special Publication 800-88

-The National Institute of Standards and Technology has a special publication “Guidelines for Media Sanitization” that allows HDD clearing by overwriting media “using agency-approved and validated overwriting technologies/methods/tools”.
+The National Institute of Standards and Technology has a special publication "Guidelines for Media Sanitization" that allows HDD clearing by overwriting media "using agency-approved and validated overwriting technologies/methods/tools".

-For purging, it specifies the Secure Erase ([`UCSD10`](http://cmrr.ucsd.edu/people/Hughes/SecureErase.shtml)) function (for ATA-based devices), degaussing, destruction, or the rather vague “purge media by using agency-approved and validated purge technologies/tools”.
+For purging, it specifies the Secure Erase ([`UCSD10`](http://cmrr.ucsd.edu/people/Hughes/SecureErase.shtml)) function (for ATA-based devices), degaussing, destruction, or the rather vague "purge media by using agency-approved and validated purge technologies/tools".

-The original issue of SP 800-88 ([`NIST06-1`](http://web.archive.org/web/20060902043637/csrc.nist.gov/publications/nistpubs/800-88/SP800-88_Aug2006.pdf)) claimed that “Encryption is not a generally accepted means of sanitization.
-The increasing power of computers decreases the time needed to crack cipher text and therefore the inability to recover the encrypted data can not be assured”, but that text was removed from SP 800-88 Revision 1 which was issued one month later.
+The original issue of SP 800-88 ([`NIST06-1`](http://web.archive.org/web/20060902043637/csrc.nist.gov/publications/nistpubs/800-88/SP800-88_Aug2006.pdf)) claimed that "Encryption is not a generally accepted means of sanitization.
+The increasing power of computers decreases the time needed to crack cipher text and therefore the inability to recover the encrypted data can not be assured", but that text was removed from SP 800-88 Revision 1 which was issued one month later.

-Most interestingly, SP 800-88 states that “NSA has researched that one overwrite is good enough to sanitize most drives”.
-Unfortunately, the NSA’s research does not appear to have been published for public consumption.
+Most interestingly, SP 800-88 states that "NSA has researched that one overwrite is good enough to sanitize most drives".
+Unfortunately, the NSA's research does not appear to have been published for public consumption.
 Read more [here](http://www.fylrr.com/archives.php?doc=NISTSP800-88_rev1.pdf) and over [NISTSP800-88_with-errata](https://dwaves.de/wp-content/uploads/2013/09/NISTSP800-88_with-errata.pdf).

 #### Recent research (kinda, sorta...)

-Several security researchers presented a paper ([`WRIG08`](http://www.springerlink.com/content/408263ql11460147/)) at the Fourth International Conference on Information Systems Security (ICISS 2008) that declares the “great wiping controversy” about how many passes of overwriting with various data values to be settled: their research demonstrates that a single overwrite using an arbitrary data value will render the original data irretrievable even if MFM and STM techniques are employed.
+Several security researchers presented a paper ([`WRIG08`](http://www.springerlink.com/content/408263ql11460147/)) at the Fourth International Conference on Information Systems Security (ICISS 2008) that declares the "great wiping controversy" about how many passes of overwriting with various data values to be settled: their research demonstrates that a single overwrite using an arbitrary data value will render the original data irretrievable even if MFM and STM techniques are employed.

 The researchers found that the probability of recovering a single bit from a previously used HDD was **only slightly better than a coin toss**, and that the probability of recovering more bits **decreases exponentially** so that it quickly becomes close to zero.

-#### Therefore, a single pass overwrite with any arbitrary value (randomly chosen or not) is sufficient to render the original HDD data effectively irretrievable.”
+#### Therefore, a single pass overwrite with any arbitrary value (randomly chosen or not) is sufficient to render the original HDD data effectively irretrievable."

 ## Extend with battle-tested data destruction utilities